 We have provided planning advice to the Skyline Campaign concerned about tall buildings in London.

-We are advising the owner of a well-known London Pub and Music Venue in a planning inquiry in relation to their objections to residential development next to the Pub that is likely to result in complaints about noise from the Pub and a termination of their music licence.
+We have advised the owner of a well-known London Pub and Music Venue in a planning inquiry in relation to their objections to residential development next to the Pub that was likely to result in complaints about noise from the Pub and a termination of their music licence.
+Following the successful quashing of the planning permission for housing issued by the Secretary of State's inspector, planning permission was subsequently refused for the housing and the threat to the Pub has been avoided.

 We succeeded in obtaining an acceptable offer of alternative housing for a client whose home was under threat of demolition as a result of planning redevelopment by a local authority.